ntua-el20062/NTUAflix/README.md

 - The `setup.py` file installs the dependencies contained in the `dependencies.py` file, initializes the database and starts the API server.
 - The `server.py` file in the `front-end` folder launches the front-end server.
 - Ensure to have a stable internet connection during setup to download necessary dependencies.
-- As for CLI testing, the path used to locate the .csv files utilized for testing may need to be changed.
-During the application build, in our local environment, this path was set to "C:/temp"; however, this may vary depending on the folder used for local storage of the application.
+- When running the application locally, its source code was located in the path C:\temp\new_folder\softeng23-05; however, this may vary depending on the folder used for local storage of the application.

 For any issues or inquiries, please contact the project maintainers.